SaifSabban/SevenSegmentClock/README.md

 ### Notes

 This project is inspired by the SevSeg made by Mohit Bhoite.
-The original can be seen at: [https://www.bhoite.com/2015/08/sevenseg/].
+The original can be found [Here](https://www.bhoite.com/2015/08/sevenseg/).
 This project also uses a modified version of of the SevSeg library made by [Dean Reading](https://github.com/DeanIsMe/SevSeg).

 ## Getting Started